-The impact to agencies from the change in factors are to be treated in the current year as a change in estimate, in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
-For the purposes of calculating this impact, the factors for FY 2016-17 for superannuation oncosts were 1.2% for defined benefit superannuation and 3.8% for defined contribution superannuation, and annual leave accrued while on long service leave taken in service was 4.2%.
+The impacts to agencies from the change in factors are to be treated in the current year as a change in estimate, in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors (AASB 108).
+For the purposes of calculating this impact, the factors for FY 2019-20 for superannuation on-costs were 1.0% for defined benefit superannuation, 4.3% for defined contribution superannuation, 4.6% for annual leave accrued while on long service leave taken in service, 1% for Workers Compensation Insurance and 5.45% for the Payroll Tax.